Engel theorem through singularities: Abstract

 \section{Abstract}

+We prove a singular version of the Engel theorem.
 We prove a normal form theorem for germs of holomorphic singular Engel systems with good conditions on its singular set.
 As an application, we prove that there exists an integral analytic curve passing through the singular points of the system.
 Also, we prove that a globally decomposable Engel system on a four dimensional projective space has singular set with atypical codimension.